gnueskob/PS/README.md

 # PS
-This repo will contain some codes for learning problem solving skills
+This repo will contain my codes to learn algorithms & problem solving skills

 # Codeforces
 # BOJ